 *This post contains affiliate links.

-The filling is loaded with healthy goodies:
+This quinoa fried rice is loaded with healthy veggies:

 - Red bell pepper